google/go-tpm-tools/README.md

 of options.
 Both of these use the output of `$(brew --prefix openssl)` for `$OPENSSL_PATH`.

-#### Add OpenSSL to the include and library path at the commandline
+#### Add OpenSSL to the include and library path at the command line
 This solution does not require modifying go-tpm-tools code and is useful when working on other projects that depend on go-tpm-tools/simulator.
 ```